What is a basilica?

 What are side aisles?

 One difference from medieval or modern churches is that people usually went into a Roman basilica through a door in the middle of the long side, instead of on the short side.

 About 100 AD, the Roman emperor Trajan added a new forum in Rome.
-It had a new basilica, the Basilica Ulpia (in the background you can see the Column of Trajan; the Markets of Trajan are off to the right).
+It had a new basilica, the Basilica Ulpia.
+(In the background you can see the Column of Trajan.
+The Markets of Trajan are off to the right).

-In the late empire, about 310 AD, the Emperor Maxentius built a new basilica at the other end of the Roman Forum, which was finished by Constantine.
-This is called the Basilica of Maxentius and Constantine.
+In the late empire, about 310 AD, the Emperor Maxentius built a new basilica at the other end of the Roman Forum.
+Constantine finished this basilica after he killed Maxentius, so we call it the Basilica of Maxentius and Constantine.

 When Christians started to build churches in the 200s AD, they didn’t want them to look like temples.
-And anyway, they needed a different kind of space, where a group of people could meet and hear each other talk.
+And anyway, they needed a different kind of space.
+Christian churches weren’t for animal sacrifice.
+They needed a place where a group of people could meet and hear each other talk.
 So the Christians built their churches like basilicas.

 Learn by doing: build a basilica in Lego or in Minecraft